 Start with broader terms, then add filters to refine.

-Smart Matching with Semantic Search
+Smart Sector Matching with Semantic Search

-The search feature also includes a smart matching option powered by semantic search.
+The search feature also includes a smart sector matching option powered by semantic search.
 Instead of relying solely on exact word matches, smart matching interprets the meaning behind your keywords or phrases.

 You can type in a concept, word, or sentence—such as "circular economy in France" or "AI for healthcare"—and the search will return results that match the intent and context, not just the literal words.